4ur1X/Intro_to_IM/Midterm Project/README.md

 **Description**

 My plan is to create an MP3 player with a really cool UI and visualizer, which will have more features (that I feel would be helpful for users).
 It will use all the functionalities learnt in the class until now and some extra ones.
-More details coming soon...
+More details coming soon . . .

 **June 8**